digital-fabric/h1p/README.md

 Here are some of the features and enhancements planned for H1P:

 - Add conformance and security tests
-- Add ability to parse HTTP/1 responses (for implementing HTTP clients)
-- Add ability to splice the request body into an arbitrary fd (Polyphony-specific)
+- Add ability to splice the message body into an arbitrary fd (Polyphony-specific)
 - Improve performance